 Who Gets Polymyalgia Rheumatica and Temporal Arteritis?

-Polymyalgia rheumatica and temporal arteritis frequently affect the same types of people.
-People over age 50 are most often affected.
+Polymyalgia rheumatica and temporal arteritis frequently affect people over age 50.
 The average age of patients is 70.
 These diseases are more common among women, and Caucasians are more likely to get these diseases than other ethnic groups.

 The exact cause of these illnesses is unknown.